robertseaton/robertseaton.github.com/_posts/2013-12-06-the-satisfaction-of-economists.markdown

 Here are some reasons:

 * The authors use satisfaction and happiness interchangeably.
-[They are not the same construct](http://link.springer.com/article/10.1023/A:1006806601848#page-1) and it will confuse those not familiar with the extant literature.
+[They are not the same construct](http://link.springer.com/article/10.1023/A:1006806601848#page-1) and it will confuse those not familiar with the existing literature.
 * The sample is taken from a few mailing lists of European economists.
 * The study measures life satisfaction with a single question.
 * The life satisfaction question is part of a broader survey focused on